Incrisz/uniti-deployer/README.md

 ## Configuration

-Set the following environment variables before starting the server (consider placing them in a `.env` file):
+Set the following environment variables before starting the server (values placed in a `.env` file are loaded automatically):

 - `LAMBDA_FUNCTION_NAME` **(required)** – name of the Lambda function to update.
 - `REPO_PATH` – path to the Git repository to pull from.
 Defaults to `/root/tobi`.
 - `LAMBDA_PACKAGE_PATH` – absolute path for the generated deployment zip.
 Defaults to `<REPO_PATH>/lambda_bundle.zip`.
 - `GIT_REMOTE` – remote to pull from.
 Defaults to `origin`.
 - `GIT_BRANCH` – branch to pull.
 Defaults to `main`.
 - `PORT` – port that Flask should listen on.
-Defaults to `6000`.
+Defaults to `8080`.

 The application assumes the AWS CLI is installed and on the `PATH`.